 * “He’s crazy.
 I’ll distract him while you run.
 Hey, Sven’s family, it’s nice to meet you!
 Anna, because I love you, I insist you run.
 I understand you’re love experts.
 Why aren’t you running?!”
 Girl almost ran too.

-* Those trolls want to get Kristoff married off so badly that they not only suggest he off Hans but they actually try to trick Anna into marrying him.
+* Those trolls want to get Kristoff married off so badly that they not only suggest he bump off Hans, but they actually try to trick Anna into marrying him.
 Dudes, calm down.
 Also, why is blondness unmanly?

 * I know Elsa regretted making herself some ice heels when she had to haul ass up all those stairs.

-* Hans sees one of the Duke’s goons trying to kill Elsa and thinks ‘NO!
+* Hans sees one of the Duke’s goons trying to kill Elsa and he immediately thinks ‘NO!
 I’m the villain of this movie, Elsa is MY kill!’.

 * “Oh Anna, if only there was someone who loved you” The irony being that the climax is comprised of literally everyone worrying about Anna.